πŸ“– Glossary

 clustering

-embedding Unsupervised grouping of behavioral data without labels β€” e.g. projecting features with UMAP/t-SNE and clustering the result to discover behavioral motifs.
+Unsupervised grouping of behavioral data without labels β€” e.g. projecting features with UMAP/t-SNE and clustering the result to discover behavioral motifs.

 confusion matrix